-We’re celebrating Presidents Day 2017 the best way we know how: by investigating presidential real estate.
-While the Obamas are only vacationing in the Coachella Valley oasis, there are five other presidents who took up residence in or currently own property in the Golden State.
+We’re celebrating Presidents Day the best way we know how: by investigating presidential real estate.
+There are six presidents who took up residence in or currently own property in the Golden State.

 Hoover, whose name became synonymous with the Great Depression, was born in Iowa but attended Stanford University in 1891.
 The first president to ever live in California married Lou Henry in 1899, and she was the one to design their only permanent residence.

 Now, Hoover’s former home serves as the home of Stanford University’s president.